Anton Webern: Visiting conducting career

-The two then played the concerto in London with BBC musicians, who rehearsed before Webern conducted.
-Kenneth Anthony Wright noted Webern's "funny little explanations of the varying dynamics and flexibility of tempo", but "every syllable and every gesture of Webern was understood and lovingly heeded", Krasner recalled.
-The musicians "all admired and respected Webern", according to Sidonie Goossens.
-But Felix Aprahamian, Benjamin Britten, and Berthold Goldschmidt criticized Webern's conducting, and BBC management did not invite him back after 1936.
-(Note: Goldschmidt reported that Webern was called "Kapellmeister Zig-Zag", perhaps at the Berlin Philharmonic.)
+The two then played the concerto in London with BBC musicians, who rehearsed before Webern arrived.
+Kenneth Anthony Wright noted Webern's "funny little explanations of the varying dynamics and flexibility of tempo", but, said Krasner, "every syllable and every gesture of Webern was understood and lovingly heeded".
+Sidonie Goossens recalled they "all admired and respected Webern", but Berthold Goldschmidt remembered him as "Kapellmeister Zig-Zag".
+Goldschmidt, Felix Aprahamian, and Benjamin Britten criticized his conducting, and BBC management did not invite him back after 1936.

 1938–1939: Inner emigration in Nazi Germany

 Anschluss

 Krasner's last visit with Webern was interrupted by Kurt Schuschnigg's broadcast speech that the Anschluss was imminent.
 Krasner had been playing some of Schoenberg's Violin Concerto for Webern and trying to convince him to write a sonata for solo violin.
 When Webern turned on the radio and heard this speech, he urged Krasner to flee.
 Because Webern's family included Nazis, Krasner wondered whether Webern had already known that the Anschluss was planned for that day.
 He also wondered whether Webern's warning had been solely for his safety or whether it had also been to save Webern the embarrassment of the violinist's presence in the event of celebration at the Webern home.

 Much of Austria did celebrate.
 But Webern made only a terse note of the Anschluss in his notebook without registering any clear emotion.
 In fact, he wrote Jone and her husband Josef Humplik asking not to be disturbed as he was "totally immersed" in work on Op.
 28. Thus, Bailey Puffett suggested that Webern may have received Krasner's visit as a distraction.

 By now, Hartmut Krones wrote, Webern likely realized his error in anticipating the Nazis' self-moderation.
 Bailey Puffett proposed that Krasner, with the benefit of hindsight from the perspective of his 1987 account, may have resented Webern for "refusing to see the reality of Hitler's antisemitism", at least until after 1936.
 That year, Webern had insisted that Krasner and he travel through Nazi Germany to stop at a Munich train station café, where Krasner said "anything untoward was the least likely to happen", in an attempt to demonstrate the lack of danger.